 Career FairsFall & Spring Career Fairs:

 The Fall and Spring Career Fairs provide an opportunity for employers from corporate, government and nonprofit sectors to attract Hartford student talent for full-time employment, internships, or other professional opportunities.
 The Fall Career Fair occurs in late September and the Spring Fair takes place in early March.
-Please note, for Fall 2020, UConn Center for Career Development will be hosting our first ever Virtual Career Fair Week!
+Please note, UConn Center for Career Development is currently hosting all employer events virtually.
 For more information, please click here.

 Employer Guest blogger!